Skip to main content

 ESM - Support in the browser

-To work with modules natively, we need to adhere to a few rules again:
+To work with modules natively, two rules apply:

 • just like for Node.js, files must have an mjs extension

-• files must be added via a <script> tag with a type=module attribute as well
+• files must be loaded via a <script> tag with a type=module attribute

 <!-- index.html -->